Robert Schumann: Liederkreis op. 39

 Between trees

-and shrubs
+and bushes

 path,